PETROENG 7054 - Petroleum Business & Project Economics

 Learning Activities Summary

 The overall structure of the course material is as shown below.
-Details of the topics to be covered each day will be provided at the introductory session on August 6th.
+Details of the topics to be covered each day will be provided at the introductory session.

 The main topics will include: